patrickod/book-lookup/README.md

 ## Can I help?

 Yes please!!!
 At time of writing the TODO list is as follows:

   * Record subject information similar to authorships
   * Deal with duplicate books / authors / subjects gracefully.
+  * Read the `DATABASE_URL` environment variable instead of compiling in the DB information
-    * Better logging, not to STDOUT
+  * Better logging, not to stdout
   * Tests??
 Would at least like to write idiomatic Golang tests